Hondh-Chillar massacre: Background

 During the Partition of India, Hondh was settled by 16 Sikh families who migrated from Daultala and Kallar Syedan of Pakistan.
+The families were reportedly of Sikh Rajput heritage.
+The families often belonged to clans like the Nagyal or Bhatti.
 Hondh was a "dhani" (hamlet), outside the main village of Chillar.
 The families were influential and before the massacre the Sarpanch (village head) of Chillar had been one of the residents of Hondh.

 After the October 1984 Assassination of Indira Gandhi, thousands of Sikhs were killed in the 1984 Anti-Sikh pogroms by Congress (I) party workers' mobs being aided by government officials who provided "trucks and state buses" as well as "weapons-including oil, kerosene, and other flammable materials". at 10 AM on 2 November, a truck and a bus carrying "200-250" Congress young men arrived at the village.
 They began attacking the Sikhs armed with rods, lathis, diesel, kerosene, and matches as well as chanting slogans in favor of the Congress (I) party.
 For four hours the Congress members mob beat to death and burned alive 31 Sikh villagers.
 They continued to burn down the Sikhs' bungalows and gurdwara until the villagers who were able to escape the initial attack tried to find shelter in three different houses.
 The mob then set two of the houses on fire by pouring kerosene through the roof.
 One villager, Balwant Singh, retaliated by killing one of the rioters with a sword and another group of villagers ran out of their burning house to fight back.
 Once the villagers started fighting back the massacre "came to an abrupt halt".